act-cms/freezing-point-depression-molar-mass-determination/02_freezing-point-depression-analysis/cryoscopy_handout.md

 >
 > Python Functions

 In 1868, Alfred Nobel was awarded a US patent for inventing a way to safely transport and use the highly explosive compound nitroglycerin.
 Nitroglycerin shock-detonates with very little provocation, so his novel idea was to mix nitroglycerin with diatomaceous earth (an absorbent filler) making the explosive portable.[^1] His invention was known as dynamite.
-However, dynamite was still unstable at cold temperatures ($T_\text{fus}$ is 13.5$\degree$C /56.3$\degree$F for nitroglycerin).
+However, dynamite was still unstable at cold temperatures ($T_\text{fus}$ is 13.5 $\degree$ C /56.3 $\degree$ F for nitroglycerin).
 When the nitroglycerin crystallized, the friction between crystals was enough to provoke detonation.
-It was found that mixing another liquid explosive, ethylene glycol dinitrate ($T_\text{fus}$ is -23$\degree$C / -9$\degree$F) with the nitroglycerin produced a more stable product.
-A 50:50 mixture of nitroglycerine with ethylene glycol dinitrate results in a freezing temperature of -20$\degree$C (-4$\degree$F).[^2] This phenomenon is called *freezing point depression*.
+It was found that mixing another liquid explosive, ethylene glycol dinitrate ($T_\text{fus}$ is -23 $\degree$ C / -9 $\degree$ F) with the nitroglycerin produced a more stable product.
+A 50:50 mixture of nitroglycerine with ethylene glycol dinitrate results in a freezing temperature of -20 $\degree$ C (-4 $\degree$ F).[^2] This phenomenon is called *freezing point depression*.

 A common, every-day application of this phenomenon is the "antifreeze" fluid for car engines.
 Car radiators are filled with a mixture of water and ethylene glycol as a coolant.
-A 50:50 solution of ethylene glycol and water has a freezing temperature of -37$\degree$C (-34.6$\degree$F) allowing for the coolant to circulate even in sub-zero temperatures.
+A 50:50 solution of ethylene glycol and water has a freezing temperature of -37 $\degree$ C (-34.6 $\degree$ F) allowing for the coolant to circulate even in sub-zero temperatures.

 <a id="Fig7-1-Interface"></a>